-A significant proportion of the Company's Own Funds are invested directly or indirectly in holdings of UK government securities.
+A significant proportion of the Company's capital is invested directly or indirectly in holdings of UK government securities.
 However these are restricted to securities with short remaining duration to maturity and, in conjunction with the UK government's credit rating, do not expose the Company to any material credit risk or significant risk concentration.